davidelettieri/davidelettieri.it/_posts/2020-11-06-Polynomials-pratt-algorithm.md

 The important stuff happens in the ParseExpression method.
 The first time it is called with `precedence = 0` and let's see how it works with the polynomial `x+y*z`:
 1. advance to the next token, which is `x`
-2. retrieve the corresponding prefix parselet `VarParselet`.
-The prefix parselet cannot be null if the polynomial expressions is correct since we are at the beginning of the expression so the only valid tokens are exactly the ones associated with a prefix parselet, for example a polynomial cannot start with a '*'.
+2. retrieve the corresponding prefix denotation `VarDenotation`.
+The prefix denotation cannot be null if the polynomial expressions is correct since we are at the beginning of the expression so the only valid tokens are exactly the ones associated with a prefix denotation, for example a polynomial cannot start with a '*'.
-3. use the parselet to parse the token, `VarParselet` return a `VariableExpr`.
-Remember that a parselet *can* call ParseExpression, so here we have a kind of recursion.
+3. use the denotation to parse the token, `VarDenotation` return a `VariableExpr`.
+Remember that a denotation *can* call ParseExpression, so here we have a kind of recursion.
 4. we check if the next token `+` as an higher precedence with respect of the current precedence parameters.
-Since the precedence of the `BinaryOperatorParselet ` of `+` is `1` we enter the while
+Since the precedence of the `BinaryOperatorDenotation ` of `+` is `1` we enter the while
 5. advance to `+`
-6. get the infix parselet
+6. get the infix denotation
-7. use the parselet to parse the token.
-The `parse` method on an infix parselet needs the previous expression, the token and the parser to call `ParseExpression` again.
+7. use the denotation to parse the token.
+The `parse` method on an infix denotation needs the previous expression, the token and the parser to call `ParseExpression` again.
 It's easy to see the in order to parse an `AddExpr` we need the expression before the `+` and the expression after.
-8. the `BinaryOperatorParselet` will call the `ParseExpression` method with `precedence=1`
+8. the `BinaryOperatorDenotation` will call the `ParseExpression` method with `precedence=1`
 9. advance to `y`
-10. retrieve `VarParselet`
+10. retrieve `VarDenotation`
 11. parse `y` to a `VariableExpr`
-12. `PeekPrecedence()` will return the precedence related to the `BinaryOperatorParselet` of '*' which is `2` so we enter again the while again.
+12. `PeekPrecedence()` will return the precedence related to the `BinaryOperatorDenotation` of '*' which is `2` so we enter again the while again.
 This reflects the fact that `*` has a higher precedence of `+` and entering the while means that the `VariableExpr` of `y` will be a parameter of the `*` instead of `+` as one would expect.
 13. advance to `*`
-14. get the infix parselet
+14. get the infix denotation
 15. the parse of the `*` call parse with `precedence=2`.
 16. (we're almost over) advance to `z`
-17. parse the `VarParselet`
+17. parse the `VarDenotation`
 18. `PeekPrecedence()` returns `0` since we are at the end of the expression
 19. we skip the while and returns the `z` parselect
 20. we're back in the binary operator related to `*` which returns the `ProductExpr` representing `y*z`